-Workshop A В C Average Score Average Score Average Score Content was applicable to interest, responsibilities and needs 4.45 3.96 4.57 Examples and practice opportunities were useful 4.39 3.85 4.57 Discussion with other participants was useful.
-4.00 3.79 4.43 Length was appropriate relative to objectives 4.20 3.85 4.49 Facilitators were effective in delivery and creating positive learning environment 4.68 4.04 4.49 Overall workshop rating 4.46 3.96 4.73 organization would be in expanding their telework program.
-Following are highlights of the survey results and survey results from previous years' seminars.
+Workshop Α С Average Score Average Score Average Score Content was applicable to interest, responsibilities and needs 4.45 3.96 4.57 Examples and practice opportunities were useful 4.39 3.85 4.57 Discussion with other participants was useful.
+4.00 3.79 4.43 Length was appropriate relative to objectives 4.20 3.85 4.49 Facilitators were effective in delivery and creating positive learning environment 4.68 4.04 4.49 Overall workshop rating 4.46 3.96 4.73

 The evaluation included several questions requiring a written response such as which part of the workshop was of most value and which part of the workshop was of least value.
-The evaluation form also asked respondents if the content of the workshop would help grow and improve their organization's telework program, the number of employees in their organization, and how likely their
+The evaluation form also asked respondents if the content of the workshop would help grow and improve their organization's telework program, the number of employees in their organization, and how likely their organization would be in expanding their telework program.
+Following are highlights of the survey results and survey results from previous years' seminars.